 Q. I am searching for an outdoor wood burning furnace.
 All brands claim to be the best.
 My question is which is really better?
 You also hear stainless over mild steel, and mild steel over stainless.
 Which should I get?
 So you prefer closed loop or open loop?
 I need some advice ASAP.George R [last name deleted for privacy by Editor]

 break press oper. - Flat Rock, North Carolina

 A. Which is really the better truck--Chevy, Ram, or Ford?
-There really are no objective answers to some questions, but I would suggest seeing if "Consumer Reports" [link is to product info at Amazon] or some similar testing outfit has ratings available for you.
+There really are no objective answers to some questions, but I would suggest seeing if "Consumer Reports" or some similar testing outfit has ratings available for you.
 If that's not available, you have to listen to the proponents of both sides and decide what you believe and don't and what is important to you and isn't -- remembering that internet postings claiming to be from satisfied customers are sometimes actually from shills posting with fictitious names.
 Good luck.

 Ted Mooney, P.E.
 RET

 A. I feel that I may be able to put a little spin on some of the comments.
 As you said, check Consumer Reports, etc. I personally have built 4 outdoor wood stoves, with the oldest being 7 years.
 Theses stoves are all simple to build and work quite well.
 You must remember that up here in Canada, we usually get a lot colder than most of the US.
 What I am trying to say is that like anything you buy, if you want it to last, treat it right.
 Do not burn green wood constantly.
 Do not let it sit all summer with the ashes still in it.
 Run the temperature higher, it will burn cleaner.
 Put a taller chimney on it, it will burn better and won't smoke you and your neighbors out.
 These are all factors which you should consider before deciding to buy a stove.